Contact Us for a Free Consultation (213) 542-0979

 Punishments for Murder Charges in California

-Second-degree murder, you're usually looking at 15 to life.
-When we talk about 25 to life or 15 to life, we're talking about serving 85% of the time because it's a violent felony, and after you serve 85% of 25 years or 85% of 15 years then you're eligible for parole.
+For second-degree murder, you're usually looking at 15 to life.
+When we talk about 25 to life or 15 to life, we're talking about serving 85% of the time because it's a violent felony, and after you serve 85% of 25 years or 85% of 15 years, you're eligible for parole.

 If the parole board decides not to parole you, then you can never get out.
 That's where the life part comes in.
 You keep coming up for parole over and over again.

-Now with the Coronavirus a lot of people that normally wouldn't have got out who served these long sentences — 15 or 20 years — are actually getting out because they're trying to clear the jails out.
-They simply can't hold all these people that are jammed up in the state prisons and even in the county jail.
+With the coronavirus, many people who usually wouldn't have gotten out and served these long sentences—15 or 20 years—are getting out because they're trying to clear the jails.
+They can't hold all these people jammed up in the state prisons and even the county jail.

-Other enhancements that I see a lot are gun enhancements, gang enhancements, again depending on whether somebody used a gun in a case or somebody is accused of being a gang member and actually trying to commit the crime for the benefit of a street gang.
+Other enhancements that I see a lot are gun enhancements and gang enhancements, again depending on whether somebody used a gun in a case or somebody is accused of being a gang member and trying to commit the crime for the benefit of a street gang.

 Reduce Charges to Voluntary Manslaughter

-So, that gives you first and second-degree murder.
-Those are pretty much common murder scenarios we're going to see, but that doesn't necessary mean that every single murder prosecution has to end in 15 to life, 25 to life or even a not-guilty verdict.
+So, that gives you first and second-degree murder, those are pretty much common murder scenarios we're going to see, but that doesn't necessarily mean that every single murder prosecution has to end in 15 to life, 25 to life, or even a not-guilty verdict.

-Sometimes what ends up happening is the prosecutors realize they can't convict everybody that they want to of murder or that it's really not fair to give somebody a 15 to 25 year sentence based on what happened on the particular case.
+Sometimes, what ends up happening is the prosecutors realize they can't convict everybody that they want to murder or that it's not fair to give somebody a 15 to 25-year sentence based on what happened in the particular case.

-So, they're going to look at the facts of the case and it's up to the defense attorney also to try to convince the prosecutors that a 15 to 25 year sentence is not fair, and if you can do that then there's other charges that the person could plead to instead of a murder change.
+So, they're going to look at the facts of the case, and it's up to the defense attorney also to try to convince the prosecutors that a 15 to 25-year sentence is not fair, and if you can do that, then there are other charges that the person could plead to instead of a murder charge.

 For example, voluntary manslaughter.
 That carries much less time than a murder case.
-You might be looking at 11 years for example were you to plead guilty to a voluntary manslaughter and the prosecutors agree the 11 years is a fair sentence in your particular case and that's not a life sentence either.
+You might be looking at 11 years, for example, where you plead guilty to voluntary manslaughter, and the prosecutors agree that 11 years is a fair sentence in your particular case, and that's not a life sentence either.

-There are other different charges that could be substituted for murder depending on the circumstances of what happened.
+Other different charges could be substituted for murder depending on the circumstances of what happened.
 For example, assault with a deadly weapon is a charge that I see.
 That's a strike.
-That you could get a much shorter sentence.
-You'd get a 6-year, a 4-year, a 2-year sentence on that.
+If you could get a much shorter sentence, you'd get a 6-year, a 4-year, and a 2-year sentence.

-I can just keep going.
-It really depends on the circumstances of the case, but you kind of get an idea that the bottom line is this.
+I can keep going.
+It depends on the circumstances of the case, but you get the idea that the bottom line is this.
 Just because somebody is being investigated or charged with murder doesn't necessarily mean they're going to get the same punishment every single time.

-It depends on how good their attorney is.
-It depends on what they did.
-It depends on what their criminal record looks like.
+It depends on how reasonable their attorney is, what they did, and what their criminal record looks like.

-It depends on a lot of important factors that I talk to the clients and family members about right from the beginning of the case so we can figure out what the best angle is in this particular case — what types of things are going to make a difference and what types of things won't make a difference.
+It depends on many essential factors, which I discuss with the clients and family members right from the beginning of the case so we can figure out the best angle in this particular case—what will make a difference and what will not.

 Murder Defense Lawyer in Los Angeles

-Whether you agree with their perspective or not doesn't really matter.
-It has to do with what their perspective is, what the judge's perspective is, what makes sense for a particular case.
+Whether you agree with their perspective or not doesn't matter.
+It concerns their perspective, the judge's perspective, and what makes sense for a particular case.

-That's why there's a very short list of attorneys that defend murder cases because like I said in the beginning, all the marbles are on the line and you want to make sure you have somebody that has a lot of experience.
-If you need help, pick up the phone.
-As to speak to Ron Hedding and we will set up a meeting.
+That's why there's a concise list of attorneys who defend murder cases.
+Like I said in the beginning, all the marbles are on the line, and you want to ensure you have somebody with a lot of experience.
+If you need help, feel free to pick up the phone.
+As to speak to Ron Hedding, we will set up a meeting.

 Menu